rfmae/updateHints/README.md

 # updateHints
-This script udates the BIND root hints file 'named.root' with OpenNICs root servers.
+This script replaces and updates BINDs root hints file 'named.root' using root servers from the OpenNIC project.